Partial Nuclear Test Ban Treaty: Cuban Missile Crisis and beyond: 1962–1963

 It was not until after the agreement was reached that the negotiators broached the question of France and China joining the treaty.
 Harriman proposed to Khrushchev that the US lobby France while the Soviet Union pursued a Chinese signature.
 "That's your problem," Khrushchev said in reply.
 Earlier, the Soviet ambassador to the US, Mikhail A. Menshikov, reportedly asked whether the US could "deliver the French."
 Both Kennedy and Macmillan personally called on de Gaulle to join, offering assistance to the French nuclear program in return.
 Nevertheless, on 29 July 1963, France announced it would not join the treaty.
 It was followed by China two days later.
+China viewed the treaty as demonstrating a re-alignment by the United States and the Soviet Union against China, with Marshal Chen Yi characterizing the treaty as "targeted against us."

 On 5 August 1963, British Foreign Secretary Alec Douglas-Home, Soviet foreign minister Gromyko, and US Secretary of State Dean Rusk signed the final agreement.